 - Network Engineer

 - Security Engineer

 These are only a few of the challenging and rewarding positions that professionals with this advanced knowledge of information and cyber security can hold.

 Become a Cyber Security Expert

-Gain the digital security skills that equate to career advancement with Lewis' online Master of Science in Information Security degree program.
+Gain the digital security skills that equate to career advancement with Lewis University's Information Security Master’s program, available online and on-campus.
 Call (866) 967-7046 to speak with a Graduate Admissions Counselor or click here to request more information.

 1 The Robert Half Technology 2013 Salary Guide